yjz20041/sdkFactory/README.md

 # sdkFactory
-### a easy way to connect your sdk with your web app
+### a frameset make an easy way to connect your sdk with your web app